Special Measures

 Under the YJCEA, a defendant was not considered eligible for an intermediary.
 However the judicial review case of R (OP) v Cheltenham MC and Others [2014] EWHC 1944 (Admin), found that the MoJ should reconsider eligibility of defendants and carefully consider whether there should be equal provision for prosecution witnesses and defendants.

-There is also merit in an application to appoint a support worker or other companion who can provide assistance when it has not been necessary to appoint an intermediary, as a defendant may still benefit from some additional support to understand proceedings (CPD I General matters 3F.12 and 3F.13, which were issued on 26 July 2018 and came into force on 1 October 2018).
+There is also merit in an application to appoint a support worker or other companion who can provide assistance when it has not been necessary to appoint an intermediary, as a defendant may still benefit from some additional support to understand proceedings (Criminal Practice Directions 2023 paragraph 6.2.5).

 The Advocate's Gateway has produced a toolkit on the effective participation of young defendants.